Email FacebookTwitterMenu burgerClose thin

 A market-linked CD, also known as an indexed CD, equity-linked CD or market-indexed CD, is a type of certificate of deposit that’s based on a market index, a basket of equities or a combination of the two.
 This determines the returns you can see from the CD.
 So when the market is doing well, so is your CD.
 However, the opposite is also true, with your CD’s performance declining when the market drops.

 Market-linked CDs typically come in longer terms than a standard CD.
 They usually last years, whereas standard CDs can be as short as one month.
-Just as with regular CDs, market-linked CDs are still FDIC-insured up to the legal limit of $250,000.
+And just as with regular CDs, market-linked CDs are still FDIC-insured up to the legal limit of $250,000 (more on this below).

 How Do Market-Linked CDs Work?